 But calling the helpline hasn’t necessarily meant the help has been straightforward.

-Those staffing the phones say lockdown has caused most of the usual channels of support to shut down.
+Those manning the phones say lockdown has caused most of the usual channels of support to shut down.

 Helpline manager Priya Manota told ITV News: “Refuge spaces have been few and far between because of travel restrictions, also refuges have been unable to accept people because they might be isolating.”

-For now, the only option for many will be to speak up - knowing it could mean life or death for them and their unborn child.
+For now, however, the only option for many will be to speak up, knowing it could mean life or death for them and their unborn child.